deadlyvipers/dojo_rules/introduction.md

-I'm batista and my favorite path in codeschool is... hmmm.. potato?!
+I'm batista and my favorite path in codeschool is JavaScript.